 Welfare and Institutions Code section 709 provides the basic legal framework with respect to competency to stand trial in juvenile delinquency cases.
 The local protocols below were developed to help guide the court, parties, and justice partners handle competency issues.
 Note: the protocols from Los Angeles, San Diego and Santa Clara are comprehensive and the protocols from Sacramento and San Francisco cover expert witnesses.

 Welfare and Institutions Code section 709 also requires the Judicial Council to develop and adopt rules regarding implementation of qualifications for experts who evaluate children when the court or minor’s counsel raises the issue of competency to stand trial in any juvenile proceeding.
-This proposal will circulate for comment as part of the Spring comment period and will be available at Invitations to Comment section.
+The Judicial Council adopted rule 5.645(d) effective January 1, 2012.